 “In between your comfort zone and your panic zone is your learning zone.”

-He didn’t need to say much after that.
-I was so moved I called my grandma to give her the A-OK to put down the deposit.
+He didn’t need to say much after that; I was incredibly moved.
+Immediately after, I called my Nana to give her the A-OK to put down the deposit.
 And the rest was history!
-Four months later, I packed my bags and moved 900 miles away, and I didn’t look back.
+Four months later, I packed my bags and moved 900 miles away, and I never looked back.

 NYU has given me the agency to pursue dreams and opportunities that I had previously thought were out of my reach back home.

-Sure, there have been times where I felt panicked.
+Sure, there have been times where I did feel like I was in my panic zone.
 (Like when I ran out of dining dollars halfway through October because of my Starbucks obsession.
 Or when I realized that Tisch Hall and the Tisch Building are two different places.)
 But there have equally been times where being far away from home made me open to the unknown.
-I’m not searching for places of comfort, and I feel encouraged to encounter new situations with ease.
+I’m no longer searching for places of comfort, and I feel encouraged to encounter new situations with ease.

 Don’t get me wrong, there are definitely things that I miss about going to college close to home!
-I’ve missed out on formals, football games, and being able to see family on the weekends.
 However, I knew that attending NYU would be a once-in-a-lifetime chance to broaden my worldview.
 Having lived in the same state my whole life, I wanted to break away from the beliefs and judgments I had about the world.
 I was searching for a place where I could constantly become a better version of myself.
-For me, it was NYU, but that doesn’t have to be the case for everyone.
+I am in my learning zone…every day.

 So, if there’s any piece of advice I could end with that’s half as valuable as Jonathan’s, it would be this: Go where you will grow.